JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 pipelined MAIN evaluating on real current values (no spurious warm-up failures).
 The cost is the per-wire-uniformity assumption in Limitations below.

-#### Driver-side correctness fixes this required
+#### Latency invariants the driver depends on

-Two pre-existing behaviours in the build had to change so that the latency the native sim emulates provably equals the latency the VHDL was built with:
+Two invariants in the build make the latency the native sim emulates provably equal the latency the VHDL was built with:

-- **`HARVEST_AUTOPIPELINE_LATENCIES` invalidates every `TimingParams` memo first.** The sweep planner mutates submodule `_slices` *after* container totals were first memoized, so a stale memoized `GET_TOTAL_LATENCY` could report e.g. 10 while the entity actually written (and confirmed by synthesis) is 26 clocks.
-The harvest now clears all caches before walking.
+- **`HARVEST_AUTOPIPELINE_LATENCIES` invalidates every `TimingParams` memo first.** The sweep planner mutates submodule `_slices` *after* container totals were first memoized, so a stale memoized `GET_TOTAL_LATENCY` could otherwise report e.g. 10 while the entity actually written (and confirmed by synthesis) is 26 clocks.
+The harvest clears all caches before walking.
-- **The pin-and-confirm loop no longer stops on "timing met" alone.** It stops only when the post-confirmation harvest *equals* the latencies this pass's Python consumed.
+- **The pin-and-confirm loop does not stop on "timing met" alone.** It stops only when the post-confirmation harvest *equals* the latencies this pass's Python consumed.
 Realizing the seeded fractional slices hierarchically (into pipelined built-in `div`/`mult` entities with their own stage granularity) can change an instance's total latency even on a *passing*